kiwix/kiwix-js-pwa/scripts/Kiwix_JS_Windows_Release_Body.md

 * For the Linux portable builds, download and save the correct AppImage file anywhere (e.g. your Desktop), and double-click it.
 If it doesn’t work, open Terminal and run `chmod a+x Kiwix-JS-Electron*.AppImage` and then `./Kiwix-JS-Electron*.AppImage`.
 This version will auto-update.
 If you have issues running it on **Debian**, you can try adding the `--no-sandbox` switch to the command like this `./Kiwix.JS.Electron*.AppImage --no-sandbox` (see https://github.com/electron/electron/issues/17972#issuecomment-516957971).
 On older versions of **OpenSUSE**, you may need to use these commandline switches instead: `./Kiwix.JS.Electron*.AppImage --use-gl=disabled --disable-gpu-compositing`.¹
 * For the Linux installable builds:
   + _Debian/Ubuntu_: download the correct `.deb` package.
 Open a terminal, `cd` to the directory containing the package, and type `sudo apt install ./kiwix-js-electron*.deb`.
 Once installed, on **Debian**, you may have to run the app by opening terminal and typing `kiwix-js-electron --no-sandbox`.
 On **Ubuntu**, you should be able to run it from its installed icon.
 When you want to update, just install the new version, and it will install over the old version.
+  + _Fedora_: download the correct `.rpm` package.
+You should be able to install it by opening Files, locating the package, and double-clicking it.
+Alternatively, open a terminal and `cd` to the directory with the package, and then type `sudo rpm --install ./kiwix-js-electron-*.rpm`.
+You should find Kiwix JS Electron in you app list, and you can launch it from there, or type `kiwix-js-electron` in a terminal.
   + _OpenSUSE_: download the correct `.rpm` package.
 You probably won't be able to install this with the File manager due to a dependency issue.
 Instead, open a Terminal with superuser privileges, navigate to the directory containing the `.rpm` package, and type `zypper install  kiwix-js-electron-*.rpm`.
 You may be informed about a missing dependency `libuuid`.
 It is safe to ignore this dependency, the app will still correctly install and run.
 Choose "Solution 2: break kiwix-js-electron... by ignoring some of its dependencies'.
 You will also be warned that the app is not signed.
 You can ignore this, if you trust this repository.
 On older versions of OpenSUSE, when you run the app, you may need to add the commandline switches `--use-gl=disabled --disable-gpu-compositing`, but this appears to be resolved recently.¹
 * Windows: If you get a Windows Smartscreen notification on first launch of the zipped portable apps, follow instructions to "Run anyway" if you trust this site.
 If you prefer, use one of the executable versions (ending `.exe`) which are digitally signed.